 MCP tools¶

-Hadron exposes around thirty h-* tools through the
+Hadron exposes around thirty hadron_* tools through the

 Model Context Protocol.
 Any MCP